Will there finally be justice for murdered journalist Lyra McKee?

-McKee was born on 31 March 1990 in Belfast, Northern Ireland.
-Her interest in journalism began at fourteen years old when she wrote for the school newspaper at St Gemma’s High School.
-By the following year she had won a place on a training scheme for journalists and was awarded the Young Journalist Award by Sky News in 2006.
+McKee was born in 1990 in Belfast, Northern Ireland.
+Her interest in journalism began when she was fourteen – she wrote for the school newspaper at St Gemma’s High School.
+She went on to win a place on a training scheme for journalists, and was awarded the Young Journalist Award by Sky News in 2006.

 McKee attended Birmingham City University and graduated with a Master’s Degree in online journalism.